certik/math_notes/08-infinite-bottom-up.md

-# Derivation of Quantum Mechanical Operators from Commutation Relations
+# Derivation of L, X and P Operators from Commutation Relations

-In quantum mechanics, the operators for position $X_i$, momentum $P_i$, and angular momentum $L_i$ are determined by their commutation relations.
-This document provides a bottom-up derivation of their forms, demonstrates their infinite-dimensional nature, and proves their uniqueness in the Hilbert space $L^2(\mathbb{R}^3)$.
+This document provides a bottom-up derivation starting with the commutation relations of the operators for position $X_i$, momentum $P_i$, and angular momentum $L_i$.
+We compute their form, demonstrate their infinite-dimensional nature, and prove their uniqueness in the Hilbert space $L^2(\mathbb{R}^3)$.

 ## Commutation Relations